3H-D/3HFood-API-Doc/source/_includes/common.md

 This endpoint will create user in database, on stripe, create a payment method on stripe linked to the generated customer id, and create a SetupIntent for future payments of the client.

+The BIC is only for information purpose, not taken into consideration by Stripe.

 ### HTTP Request

 `GET common-createClient`